Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Motivating Experimental Results

 We run numerical experiments with $m=10$, $30$, $50$ and $100$.
-The results are shown in Table \ref{table:glasserman}.
+The results using $10^4$ samples are shown in Table \ref{table:glasserman}.
 By comparing the numbers in the second and third rows, we observe that $\hat \alpha(m)$ and $\hat \beta(m)$ have very similar empirical performances.
-However, note that $\hat \beta(m)$ is asymptotically efficient (\citet{glasserman1997counterexamples} Proposition 1) while $\hat\alpha(m)$ is arguably a very poor estimator in terms of variance -- in fact, $\tilde E(\hat \alpha^2(m))\to \infty$ as $m\to\infty$ where $\tilde E$ denotes the expectation under the exponential change of measure at $\theta_a$ (\citet{glasserman1997counterexamples} Theorem 1).
+However, note that: \begin{proposition} Under the problem specification above, $\hat \beta(m)$ is asymptotically efficient while $\hat\alpha(m)$ is not.
+In fact, $\tilde E(\hat \alpha^2(m))\to \infty$ as $m\to\infty$ where $\tilde E$ denotes the expectation under the exponential tilting towards $a$. \end{proposition}

+In view of Proposition \ref{prop:example1}, $\hat \alpha(m)$ is arguably a very poor estimator as it bears an exploding variance.
+We therefore see an apparent discrepancy between empirical performances and theoretical guidance -- The theoretically bad variance does not result in poor empirical performances.
+Proposition \ref{prop:example1} is proved in \citet{glasserman1997counterexamples}, where the asymptotic efficiency of $\hat \beta(m)$ follows from their Proposition 1, while the variance behavior of $\hat \alpha(m)$ appears in their Theorem 1.